lamps-wg/automation-keyusages/draft-brockhaus-lamps-automation-keyusages.md

 # History of Changes {#history}

 [RFC Editor: Please remove this appendix in the release version of the document.]

 Changes from 00 -> 01:

+* Fixed some minor nids and wording issues

+draft-ietf-lamps-automation-keyusages version 00:

+* Updated document and filename after WG adoption

+Changes from 00 -> 01: